 Jeep estimates that the Wrangler will get up to 50 miles-per-gallon with a combination of gasoline and electric power being used.
 The Jeep Wrangler 4xe should have an approximate range of up to 400 miles.
 That's enough for just about any type of adventure, and the Jeep Wrangler is all about adventure and off-road fun.

-Compare the 2021 Jeep Wrangler 4xe Sahara vs Rubicon Trim Levels.
+2021 Jeep Wrangler 4xe Sahara vs Rubicon.
 What Is the Difference?

 The 2021 Jeep Wrangler 4xe will be available in three different trim levels.
 All have the same basic performance stats.
 They are all powered by a 2.0-liter, 4-cylinder, turbocharged PHEV engine with direct injection and dual overhead cams.
 All three also get an 8-speed automatic PHEV transmission system.